-To duplicate a file in FotoStation, right-click on the file and choose Duplicate from the context menu.
+To duplicate a file in FotoStation, right-click on the file and select Duplicate.
 You can also select one or more files and use the keyboard shortcut Ctrl+U (Command–Shift–D in Mac OS).
-The file duplication feature in FotoStation is similar to a file copy operation in Windows Explorer or the Mac Finder in that the date and time stamp of the new file will be the same as for the original file.
-This means that when sorting files by modified date, the new copy of the file will appear right next to the original file in thumbnail view.
+The file duplication feature in FotoStation is similar to a file copy operation in Windows Explorer or the Mac Finder in that the date and time stamp of the new file is the same as for the original file.
+This means that when sorting files by modified date, the new copy of the file will appear next to the original file in the thumbnail view.

-Note that when duplicating files, the new files (the duplicates) will be saved in the same folder as the original and Copy of is added to the file name.
+Note: When duplicating files, the new files (the duplicates) are saved in the same folder as the original and Copy of is added to the file name.

-(The automatically created subfolder will be named after its date and time of creation.)
+(The automatically created subfolder is named after its date and time of creation.)